-As we enter our third week of health focused January, we take a look at one of this month’s most committed pledges – Veganuary.
+We take a look at one of January’s most committed pledges – Veganuary.

 Whether it’s for the health benefits or down to a love of animals, January is a hugely popular month for many to try veganism.
 In fact it’s become so popular now that it even has it’s own name – Veganuary.